Ed Sheeran Is Heartbroken Over the Death of His Cat Graham

 JM Enternational/Shutterstock

-Ed Sheeran is facing a devastating loss.
+Ed Sheeran is facing a heartbreaking loss.

 The Grammy winner's cat Graham has died.
 The star took to social media to pay tribute to the late feline on Instagram with a snap of his furry friend on a guitar.
 In lieu of words, the star captioned the photo with a single broken heart emoji.